Introduction:

-The NASDAQ Insider Trading Saga was a series of events that occurred between 1999 and 2001.
-When a group of investors and traders were accused of using inside information to illegally trade stocks on the NASDAQ Exchange.
-The saga began in 1999 when the Securities and Exchange Commission (SEC) initiated an investigation of insider trading on the NASDAQ.
-So, the SEC conducted a two-year-long investigation, uncovering a series of fraudulent and manipulative activities that involved several high-profile investors and traders.
+The NASDAQ Insider Exchanging Adventure was a progression of occasions that happened somewhere in the range of 1999 and 2001.
+At the point when a gathering of financial backers and merchants were blamed for utilizing inside data to unlawfully exchange stocks on the NASDAQ Trade.
+The adventure started in 1999 when the Protections and Trade Commission (SEC) started an examination of insider exchanging on the NASDAQ.
+Thus, the SEC led a two-drawn out examination, revealing a progression of deceitful and manipulative exercises that elaborate a few high-profile financial backers and brokers.

 Definition of Insider Trading